doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about overfitting and underfitting of hypothesis equation.
 Learned to use regularisation methods to avoid overfitting in linear regression and logistic regression algorithms.

 **Thoughts** : Need to reduce the distractions and code for more time tomorrow.

+# 100 Days Of Code - Log

+### Day 36: June 30, 2020

+**Today's Progress**: Did a revision of whatever I've learned till now.
+Tried a few problems and also tried the problems I've already done before.

+**Thoughts** : Didn't learn anything new today, but I think retention is an important part of the process.